-An EPO is issued to protect:

-- a person who is in immediate and present danger of domestic violence (Family Code Section 6211) and is in one of these relationships: - spouse or former spouse - current or former cohabitant (Family Code Section 6209) - engaged or formerly engaged people - dating or former dating partner (Family Code Section 6210) - parties with a child in common - a child of a party to domestic violence - persons related by consanguinity or affinity (within the second degree) - a child who is in immediate and present danger of: - physical, emotional, or sexual abuse - by a family or household member; or - being abducted by a parent or relative - a person who is in immediate and present danger of stalking by anyone (Penal Code Section 646.91, Family Code Section 6274) - a person in immediate and present danger of elder or dependent adult abuse by anyone, including physical abuse, neglect, abandonment, and failure of a care provider to provide needed goods or services allegation of financial abuse.
+Introduction upon reque ency Protective Order (EPO) is an order issued by a judicial officer st by a peace officer under Family Code Section 6250 .
+The this order is to provide for immediate and short-term protection.
+Individuals protected by an EPO • a perso issued to protect: n who is in immediate and present danger of domestic violence v Code Section 6211) and is in one of these relationships: a person who is in infinitediate and present danger of domestic violence (Family Code Section 6211) and is in one of these relationships: spouse or former spouse current or former cohabitant (Family Code Section 6209) engaged or formerly engaged people dating or former dating partner (Family Code Section 6210) parties with a child in common a child of a party to domestic violence persons related by consanguinity or affinity (within the second degree) a child who is in immediate and present danger of: physical, emotional, or sexual abuse by a family or household member; or being abducted by a parent or relative a person who is in immediate and present danger of stalking by anyone (Penal Code Section 646.91, Family Code Section 6274) a person in immediate and present danger of elder or dependent adult abuse by anyone, including physical abuse, neglect, abandonment, and failure NOTE: of a care provider to provide needed goods or services An EPO for elder abuse cannot be based solely upon an allegation of financial abuse.
+NOTE: An ex parte order may be granted for animals belonging to the involved parties ( Family Code Section 6320(b) ).